stanley-gu/standardsCh/chapter.md

 #### Antimony

-Antimony is a more recent scripting language that combines the relative simplicity of languages like Jarnac, PySCeS, and SBML-shorthand with the modularity of languages like little-b (<http://www.littleb.org/>), without forcing the modeler learn a general programming language [@smith2009antimony].
+Antimony (<http://antimony.sourceforge.net/main.html>) [@smith2009antimony] is a
+more recent scripting language that combines the relative simplicity of languages like Jarnac, PySCeS, and SBML-shorthand with the modularity of languages like little-b (<http://www.littleb.org/>), without forcing the modeler learn a general programming language.
 Antimony- formatted files may be read by other software packages, like PySCeS using the libAntimony library.
 Furthermore, Antimony to SBML converters extend Antimony's usefulness by allowing users to convert their modules into a form usable with the vast number of SBML-compliant software.

 ### Biological Pathway Exchange (BioPAX)